sonic-net/SONiC/doc/mgmt/Management Framework.md

 ![sequence_diagram_for_get](images/get_v1.png)

-If a request is associated with multiple tables, the common app module processes the DB updates in the table order learned from CVL layer. e.g. in case that the sonic-acl.yang used by NBI and the payload with CRAETE operation has a data including both ACL_TABLE and ACL_RULE, the common app updates the CONFIG-DB to create an ACL TABLE instance, followed by ACL_RULE entry creation in this order.
+If a request is associated with multiple tables, the common app module processes the DB updates in the table order learned from CVL layer. e.g. in case that the sonic-acl.yang used by NBI and the payload with CREATE operation has a data including both ACL_TABLE and ACL_RULE, the common app updates the CONFIG-DB to create an ACL TABLE instance, followed by ACL_RULE entry creation in this order.
 DELETE operates in the reverse order, i.e. ACL_RULE followed by ACL_TABLE.

 ###### 3.2.2.7.5 YANG Extensions

-The translation hints are defined as YANG extensions to support simple table/field name mapping or more complex data translation by overloading the default methods.
+The translation hints are defined as YANG extensions to support simple table/field name mapping or more complex data translation by external callbacks.

 ----------